vedph/gve-doc/docs/model/textual.md

 - generic **features**.
 This is an open-ended set of any type of features, modeled as generic name/value pairs.
 So, for instance the ink color of an annotation represented by an operation might be represented as a name of `color`, and a value of `red`.

->Additionally, the feature carried by an operation has a specific set policy.
-This drives the behavior of the operation when updating features in their sets (=the context set, when they are global; or the nodes set, when they target the affected nodes).
-Usually you can add as many features as you want, even when they have the same name; this allows you representing items of a set (e.g. color=red and color=black for two colors used at the same time in an annotation).
-Anyway, you can treat a feature as single, so that when adding it, all the features having the same name in the same context will be removed; or treat a subset of features as single the first time it gets added, and as multiple later.
-See below about [syntax](#syntax) for more details.

 - **source** metadata: these metadata are specialized to represent the source for the variant implied by a specific operation.
 The model of a source item is similar to that of a generic apparatus, and contains:
   - _ID_: an identifier for the source.
 For instance, it might be the identifier used for Schiller, or for some other witness.
   - _type_: the type of source (a person, a witness, etc.).